What is thermally modified wood (Thermowood)

 Softwood, in particular, is suitable for thermal modification.
-Softwoods can go from durability class 5 to class 2 or even 1 using thermal modification.
+Using thermal modification, softwoods can go from durability class 5 to class 2 or even 1.
 This processing process can also be beneficial for other types of wood.

 Thermally modified wood brands

-Depending on the country where the upscaling of the basic processes took place, different versions of high-temperature treatment were developed.
+Different versions of high-temperature treatment were developed depending on the country where the upscaling of the basic processes took place.

-If you have searched for thermally modified wood before, you have probably come across the terms Thermowood and LunaWord.
+If you have searched for thermally modified wood before, you have probably come across Thermowood and LunaWord.

 These are not abbreviations or collective names for the modification process but trade names.